opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ## Getting started

 The following tutorial guides you through configuring and using multiple data sources.
-You'll learn how to enable the `data_source` setting; create credentials, data source connections, and index patterns; and visualize your data findings.

 ### Step 1: Modify the YAML file settings